 If you are looking for an alternative to FatShark, Walkera makes quality FPV goggles.
 Their top-of-the-line Goggle 3 features HD screen resolution, head tracking, and is 3D capability.
 The Walkera goggles do a little bit of everything, you don’t have to mess with modules, but they are a little heavier out of the box.

 The Walkeras might be our favorite FPV headset.
 Some people like the customizability of modular units, but we find it a pain.
 Walkera took all the best features and put them all in their headset so you wouldn’t have to mess with them.

 |Check the price of the HD Dominator V3|

 |Check the price of the Walkera Goggle 3|

 Best Digital/HD Goggles

 Recently DJI released their own FPV goggles.
 The boast some impressive specs 1080p @30fps, head tracking, a remote low latency and 360-degree coverage.
 They have put two 1920 x 1080 screens into their new goggles.
-They are built to fly with their own DJI products, but the HDMI port insures that they will work with other devices.
-These are high quality FPV goggles and carry a $450 price tag.
+They are built to fly with their own DJI products, but the HDMI port ensures that they will work with other devices.
+These are high-quality FPV goggles and carry a $450 price tag.